Foundation

 Director

-Reggie James, a veteran of the Navy Nuclear Submarine Service, worked as an administrative law judge in Texas’ Juvenal Justice system.
-He spent 25 years with Consumer Reports Advocacy becoming regional director after 10 years.
-He also led the Lone Star Chapter Sierra Club until retiring in 2019.
+Reggie is a veteran of the Navy Nuclear Submarine Service and previously served as an administrative law judge in Texas’ juvenile justice system.
+He spent 25 years with Consumer Reports Advocacy and also led the Lone Star Chapter of the Sierra Club before retiring in 2019.

 Director